billsecond/RemoteTunnel/Remote.Agent/ReadMe.md

 - **Secure Communication**: Supports encrypted communication with the remote host, ensuring that data transmitted over the network is protected against eavesdropping and tampering.
 - **Command-Line Interface**: Easy-to-use command-line interface for setting up and managing the connection.
 - **Flexible Configuration**: Allows configuration of local and remote host details, including host addresses, port numbers, and encryption settings.
+- **Remote Local Resource Configuration**: Receive the CREATE_NEW_PROXY_BRIDGE request from PointB server and its request contains the host and port infomration of Local Resources of this Point A.

 ## Installation